 ADOPTING AN EX-RACER GREYHOUND

-Greyhounds are a wise and agile dog that’s generally associated with the racing track.
+Greyhounds are a wise and agile dog that are generally associated with the racing track.
 Many rescues work with the trainers to find them loving forever retirement homes, including ADM.
 Greyhounds make really incredible pets; they are chilled and have surprisingly low activity demands – completely the opposite of their reputation!
 Taking on a retired greyhound can be a wonderful and rewarding opportunity.
 If you can learn about and understand their previous life in racing, it will make the transition to becoming a pet simpler for them.

 Learning about the breed and their characteristics is a great place to start if you’re looking to adopt a rescue greyhound.
 As a low-maintenance, gentle, and agile dog that doesn’t need a lot of exercise, they make a perfect pet for many Londoners.
 They are notorious couch potatoes and love a good cuddle and snooze on the sofa.

-If you are interested in giving an ex-racer a forever home they deserve, read the information below, and consider if they are the right match for your lifestyle, family and home.
+If you are interested in giving an ex-racer a forever home, read the information below, and consider if they are the right match for your lifestyle, family and home.
 Do bear in mind this information is based on our experience with ex-racers, however each dog will be entirely different and have unique personalities.
 If you have any additional questions, get in touch with us on email (email@example.com) or phone (020 8341 3196)

 The life of a racing dog